nicolaei/master/docs/thesis/source/05_implementation.md

 Due to this, programatic corelation between when a scan occured and the resulting latency proved problematic.
 To leviate this, in the results I will be manually corelating the results.
-Furture works might be able to leviate this problems by keeping all access points and clients connected with an uplink to sync to an NTP server or use hardware that has an hardware clock.
+Future works might be able to leviate this problems by keeping all access points and clients connected with an uplink to sync to an NTP server or use hardware that has an hardware clock.